 - Or, a participant-centered way to involve the group right away is to ask participants to each write a noun on a piece of paper having to do with the theme and place it in the bag (this gives you information about what they understand about the subject or some insight into experiences and perspectives you hadn’t observed in the group).
 If I choose this method, I sometimes have to edit the submissions, so I give the teams some planning time while I go through the nouns and pull out duplicates or any that don’t fit the theme.
 The benefit to giving them planning time is that they begin to discuss the content.

 - Divide the group into teams (depending upon the size of the group 2-4 teams work well).

-- The game involves three rounds, which are timed.
+- The game involves three, timed rounds.

-- In round one the team who is up first chooses a player to draw a noun from the bag.
+- In round one, the team who is up first chooses a player to draw a noun from the bag.
 The player then describes the noun to their teammates without saying the word on the paper.
-As soon as their teammates guess the word the player draws another.
+As soon as their teammates guess the word, the player draws another.

 - This goes on until the timer reaches one minute.
 When the minute is up, the team adds up all of the nouns they were able to guess and receives a point for each one.

 - The next team repeats this with the remaining words in the container.

 - Depending on time you might just play one round each per team, or round one continues until each player on each team has had a turn describing the nouns to his teammates.

 - In round two of the game, players proceed in the same way; however, this time they are limited to using one word descriptions.
 Teammates should try to remember the nouns from the previous round to help them guess.

 - In round three, players try to make their teammates guess the noun without using any words at all, but by acting out the word instead.
 At the end of the three rounds, the team with the most points wins.